Save on the Axe Fine Fragrance Collection

 Save by signing up to receive communications from Axe and other Unilever Brands about exclusive offers, product updates, and more!
 By signing up, you agree to our Sign-Up and Save Policy and our Privacy Notice.

+Ready for your next epic holiday adventure?
+Whether you're jetting off for Thanksgiving plans or gearing up for the holiday season, packing can be a bit of a headache.
 Navigating TSA rules can feel like decoding a secret language, but we're here to simplify it for you.
-First things first, the Transportation Security Administration (TSA) has specific guidelines for different types of deodorants.
-Here's what you need to know:
+The Transportation Security Administration (TSA) has specific guidelines for different types of deodorants.¹ Here's what you need to know when packing your bag.

-When it comes to checked baggage, the rules are a bit more relaxed:
+When it comes to checked baggage, the rules are a bit more relaxed.

-1. Solid deodorant.
 No restrictions here.
 Pack as much as you need.

-3. Gel or roll-on deodorant.
 Similar to sprays, you can pack larger sizes in your checked baggage.

-International travel.
 Rules can vary by country and airline, so it's always a good idea to check the specific guidelines of your airline before you fly.

 Alright, now that you know the rules, let's talk about how to pack your deodorant without any hassle.

-1. Keep it accessible.
 Place your deodorant in an easily accessible part of your bag.
 This way, if TSA needs to check it, you won't have to dig through your entire suitcase.

-2. Travel-sized options.
 Consider buying travel-sized deodorants.
 They’re compact, convenient, and meet TSA requirements.

-3. Alternative products.
 If you’re worried about liquids, try solid deodorant sticks.
 They’re hassle-free and don’t count towards your liquid limit.

 Looking for a solid deodorant rec?
 Our Phoenix Antiperspirant Deodorant Stick has got you covered with 48-hour sweat protection and a fresh crushed mint + rosemary scent.
 Smell good, stay fresh—no sweat.